-CHEMICAL EPA IARC NTP NIOSH ACGIH OSHA PROP 65 Proprietary Crosslinker No No No No No No No Calcium Carbonate (Natural) No No No No No No No Mineral Spirits No No No No No No No Quartz No 1 K Ca A2 No Yes (airborne, unbound particles of respirable size) Silicon Dioxide, Fumed No No No No No No No
+CHEMICAL EPA IARC NTP NIOSH ACGIH OSHA PROP 65 Proprietary Crosslinker Silane No No No No No No No Calcium Carbonate (Natural & Synthetic) No No No No No No No Mineral Spirits No No No No No No No Proprietary Silicone Polymer No No No No No No No Quartz No 1 K Ca A2 No Yes (airborne, unbound particles of respirable size) Silicon Dioxide, Fumed No 3 No No No No No

 IARC 1: Carcinogenic to Humans.
+IARC Group 3: Unclassifiable as to Carcinogenicity in Humans.
 NTP-K: Known to Be a Human Carcinogen.
 NIOSH-Ca: Potential Occupational Carcinogen, with No Further Categorization.
 ACGIH TLV-A2: Suspected Human Carcinogen.